Uploading an object

 : Command to upload an object version.
 To upload object versions, specify the following parameters:--body

-: Path to the file to be uploaded to the bucket.--bucket
+: Path to the file you need to upload to the bucket.--bucket

 : Name of your bucket.--key

-: Key to store the object in the bucket with.--content-md5
+: Key to use for storing the object in the bucket.--content-md5

 : Object's encoded MD5 hash.